-The Czech Visa system is often very confusing, especially because changes are made to the law on a regular basis.
+The Czech Visa system is often very confusing, especially because changes are made to the law regularly.
 The best places to find the latest information are the Ministry of the Interior and the Foreign Police.
-The best website to visit is www.mvcr.cz/cizinci.
+The best website to visit is www.mvcr.cz.

-Should you need to fill in forms – which you will almost certainly need to do – you can pick them up from the Ministry of the Interior.
+Should you need to fill in forms – which you will almost certainly need to do, you can pick them up from the Ministry of the Interior.
 When you submit them, make sure they are the originals, as photocopies and printouts are not allowed.
-You will not receive the forms back though, so it is a good idea to photocopy them for your own benefit.
-Should you submit documents not in Czech, you should also make sure that they are officially translated.
-The documents should also not be older than 6 months when they are submitted, otherwise they will be rejected.
+You will not receive the forms back, though, so it is a good idea to photocopy them for your own benefit.
+Should you submit documents, not in Czech, you should also make sure that they are officially translated.
+The documents should also not be older than 6 months when submitted; otherwise, they will be rejected.

 The rules above apply for both EU and non-EU citizens.
 It is also the case that after living in the Czech Republic for five years uninterrupted, both EU and non-EU citizens can apply for permanent residency in the country.

 If you are a resident of an EU country (or Switzerland, Iceland, Liechtenstein or Norway) and plan on staying in the Czech Republic for more than 30 days, you will have to tell the Foreign Police your place of residence.
 Should you want to stay for three months or longer, you’ll be able to apply for a Certificate of Temporary Residence, which can be applied for at the Ministry of the Interior.
 The length this certificate is valid for is unlimited, and it will be needed should you need to do some important things, such as register a car, get a mortgage or obtain a Czech driving licence.
 Unlike non-EU residents, EU residents are not assigned a rodné číslo (birth number), though, almost like a National Insurance number in the UK.

 When you apply for a Certificate of Temporary Residence, you will also need to submit: